Cleaning and Preservation of Coins - A Complete Guide, page 16

-CLEANING SILVER COINS: Various Methods and Applications
+HOW TO CLEAN SILVER and GOLD COINS: Effective Methods and Applications

 The following methods can be used for cleaning silver coins:

-1) Wet cleaning: this treatment includes both the immersion of coins in warm soapy water for a few hours (the coins should be moved and turned over frequently) and rubbing wet coins with the fingers, using fine household salt (NaCl), sprinkled on most easily from a salt shaker.
+1) Wet Cleaning: this treatment includes both the immersion of coins in warm soapy water for a few hours (the coins should be moved and turned over frequently) and rubbing wet coins with the fingers, using fine household salt (NaCl), sprinkled on most easily from a salt shaker.
 The salt's action is much more mechanical nature than chemical, because it can penetrate especially into the corners of the elevated coin parts or into the depressions.
 Some 10 % Ammonia solution (NH4OH) can be added to the cleaning water.
 Caution is advised for alloys; the coins should be examined every quarter hour with a magnifying glass.

 Great care must be exercised here as the coins might be damaged if they are exposed to the air for a long moment while being taken out of the ammonia bath for rinsing.
 In case of removal of horn silver (Silver chloride, AgCl), after brief rinsing the silver chloride can be removed with a brush.
 A short rinsing or soaking follows.